-Staff members completed a comprehensive satisfaction and feedback survey relating to the College's performance.
-The College achieved 'very high' scores in six of the ten areas and 'high' scores for the remaining four areas.
-These scores suggest the School is in very good overall health from staff members' perspective and the School reached overall satisfaction of 87%.
-On a day-to-day basis, staff members are invited through staff meetings and the College Executive to dialogue satisfaction through the workplace context of teaching and the school improvement agenda.
+Mater Maria is a dynamic, high performing school where staff feel supported to provide a quality learning environment for our students.
+On a day-to-day basis, staff members are invited through staff meetings and the College Executive to dialogue satisfaction and/or concerns.
+There is wide consultation on all decisions that impact staff and their voice is heard and acted upon.
 The College is a supportive work environment with a positively engaged staff.
-The low staff turnover annually would suggest that our staff feel a strong sense of belonging and support in the workplace.
+The low staff turn-over annually would suggest that our staff feel a strong sense of belonging and support in the workplace.